dahamv/dahamv.github.io/technologies/javascript/asynchronous-js.md

   setTimeout(()=> console.log(burger + ' is served!'), 1000);
 }

-//Since you have to wait for two promises.
+//Since you have to wait for two promises to complete.
+Promise.all waits until all promises are completed.
 Promise.all([getBeef().then(cookBeef), getBuns()])
               .then(data => putBeefBetweenBuns(data[0],data[1]))
               .then(serveBurger)